anastop/multinet/README.md

                                 ip_list)
 ```

+#### Core components

+- `MininetNetwork` class
+  - Extends the `Mininet` class.
+  - Adds a dpid offset during the switch creation phase to distinguish between the switches in different instances.
+  - Inserts the notion of gradual switch bootup, inserting some idle time
+    (`group_delay`) between the bootup of groups of switches (`group_size`)
+- `worker`
+  - creates its own `MininetNetwork` instance
+  - creates a REST API that wraps the exposed methods of that instance.
+- `master`
+  - exposes a REST API to the end user.
+  - broadcasts the commands to the workers
+  - aggregates the responses and returns a summary response to the end user

 #### Adding your own topologies

 First of all **note** that the build method signature of any existing topology